About Nicolas Cordoba

 Nicolás Córdoba is a senior associate in our international arbitration group, based in Washington, DC.

 Nicolás has acted in international commercial and investor-state arbitrations under ICSID, UNCITRAL, ICC, and LCIA rules, and has experience across a variety of industries, including mining, oil and gas, energy, and telecommunications.

 Nicolás has also acted in international proceedings under the auspices of the UNHCHR, UN Human Rights Council, the OCDE and the High Courts of England and Wales, representing a variety of companies with respect to their ESG commitments.

 Prior to joining Freshfields, Nicolás worked as an international affairs adviser and as an associate in a GAR100 law firm in Bogotá.

 His experience also includes serving as an intern at the International Centre for Settlement of Investment Disputes (Washington) and the International Tribunal for the Law of the Sea (Hamburg).
 Nicolás also served as an assistant professor on Commercial Law at the Universidad del Rosario in Bogotá.

-Advising three international mining companies and their local joint ventures in potential class action litigation before the High Courts of England and Wales stemming out from alleged breaches of environmental and social obligations under Colombian law.
+- Representing three of the world’s largest mining companies and their local joint ventures in a class action litigation before the High Courts of England and Wales stemming out from alleged breaches of environmental and social obligations under Colombian law.